Arc-001/Lazy_Deploy/README.md

 # lazy deploy

-This project is a FastAPI application designed for quick deployment.
+This project is a set of scripts designed for quick deployment.
 It includes scripts for setting up the environment and managing firewall rules.
+This is just for developement and must not be used for production as security was not considered while making these scripts.
+Ergo...
+I would reiterate, use at your own risk

 ## Project Structure